 Vectorized by Jayse.
 Improved and hosted by the Boba Fett Fan Club.

-This icon is found on Boba Fett's left shoulder.
+This is found on Boba Fett's left shoulder armor.
 The only exception is "Star Wars: Special Edition" where it's a known omission of the art department during film production to have dressed the shoulders backwards, having it on his right instead.

 "The traditional Mandalorian crest, frequently mistaken for a Bantha Skull, bears a striking resemblance to the skull of a male mythosaur.
 But in truth, the symbol was actually adopted in reverence to a legendary Mandalorian combat-training master."
 (Source: "History of the Mandalorians," Star Wars Insider #80)